tamberg/makeopendata-smart-meter-interop/README.md

 Provide a "universal" adapter from smart meters to home automation IoT platforms.

 ### Requirements
-* Minimize configuration
+* Physical adapter
+* Minimal configuration, Web UI
-* Allow a range of smart meter models
+* Allows a range of smart meter models
-* Allow a range of home automation IoT platforms
+* Allows a range of home automation IoT platforms
-* Keep (personal) smart meter data in the local network
+* Keeps (personal) smart meter data in the local network

 ### Proposed solution
 * Connected device with Web UI